4thkira/naikoma/fusion-and-names-updated.md

 - Merehai /me.ɾe.ˈhai/ (mere + halu + nai, compressed — "the sea that dreams of love" — spoken only to intimates)

 **Real names from the Veriko world:**
-- **kutu Konoko mutamano ani-veri** /ˈku.tu ˈko.no.ko mu.ta.ˈma.no ˌa.ni.ˈʋe.ɾi/ — "Used; home-hand-home; belonging to the many hands; becoming a person."
+- **anit Konoko mutamano ani-veri** /ˈa.nit ˈko.no.ko mu.ta.ˈma.no ˌa.ni.ˈʋe.ɾi/ — "Person-made-tool; familiarity grasps the color of truth; belonging to the many hands; becoming a person."
 Four positions, fully armored.
-The role names the dynamic (being instrumentalized), the personal name reaches for belonging, the affiliation is the syndicate, the secret is the hope of personhood.
+The role names what instrumentalization produces (a person-made-tool), the personal name reaches for truth through what it can grasp and see, the affiliation is the syndicate, the secret is the hope of personhood.
 - **sola Spira** /ˈso.la ˈspi.ɾa/ — "A solitary star; the lone power of wonder."
 Two positions, wide open.
 Maximum contrast with the name above.
 - **tume Sehalni** /ˈtu.me ˈse.hal.ni/ — "A shadow; the person who dreams of togetherness and apartness."
 Two positions, the name argues with itself.
 - **vena Denälk** /ˈʋe.na de.ˈnælk/ — "Blood; belonging to hunger."
 Two positions, syntactically incomplete on purpose.